genenetwork/gn_server/doc/design.md

     /var/tmp/8412ab517c6ef9c2f8b6dae3ed2a60cc/

-on the server which contains all output files, including a file named STDOUT which can be fetched with
+on the server which contains all output files, including a file named STDOUT (optionally STDERR) which can be fetched with

     URL/program/output/8412ab517c6ef9c2f8b6dae3ed2a60cc/STDOUT

-other output files can also be fetched by appending the filename(s).
+even when the job errored out.
+Other output files can also be fetched by appending the filename(s).

 One of the advantages of using the Hash value is that when an output directory already exists it does not have to be recomputed.
 Results can be returned immediately.
-To force a recalculation we add a parameter to the original command:
+To force a recalculation (say on error) we add a parameter to the original command:

-    URL/program/dataset.json?recompute=1
+    URL/program/dataset.json?force_recompute=1

+or

+    URL/program/dataset.json?recompute_on_error=1

+Another option is to kill a running job with

+    URL/program/8412ab517c6ef9c2f8b6dae3ed2a60cc/status.json?kill=1

+A mechanism is in place to prevent two of the same jobs running on the same system.
+Once a job is running it is automatically shared.